 Venturi scrubbers utilize the Venturi effect, a physical principle discovered by Italian engineer Giovanni Battista Venturi.
 This effect describes how a gas or liquid stream accelerates and undergoes a pressure drop when passing through a narrow opening – the Venturi throat.

+As the gas stream flows through the Venturi throat, liquid droplets are simultaneously injected into the scrubber.
+This can be water or a specific chemical solution, depending on the pollutants that need to be removed.
 Due to the high relative velocity between the gas and liquid in the Venturi scrubber, unwanted components are captured through collision, absorption, or chemical reaction.
 The liquid containing the trapped contaminants and particles is then discharged, leaving behind purified gas.

 A Venturi scrubber contains a narrowing tube that increases gas velocity while reducing pressure, creating a low-pressure zone where pollutant capture is optimized.